michalorman/michalorman.github.com/_posts/2014-05-15-unit-or-integration-testing.md

 Do not be afraid of indirections (despite what DHH says). **Indirection doesn't destroy your design**.
 With proper naming. simple, clean classes design is even easier to understand as you don't need to care about the implementation details.
-You can even say what the system is doing by scanning the name of modules and classes in your core logic.
+You can even say what the system is doing by scanning the names of modules and classes in your core logic.

 Focus your efforts on things that matters - application core logic.
 Test and design